 Hurricane Prep Tip #4.
 Get your home ready

 Do you have trees with dying limbs?
 Cut them down before a storm.

-Do you have openings in your roof?
+Do you have openings on your roof?
 Get it sealed.

 Do you have large sliding glass doors?
 Get something to cover them.

-Having been along a hurricane path my whole life, every time a storm comes, you will see people putting plywood over their windows.
+Having been along a hurricane path my whole life, you will see people putting plywood over their windows every time a storm comes.
 Do not wait until there is a storm to purchase this wood.
 Many home improvement stores run out and lines are very long.

 Consider getting storm shutters to help better protect your home.
 Clean your catch basin to prevent it from backing up.

 If your favorite local weatherperson (Shout out to Zack Fradella!) tells you to start preparing for a storm, here are my absolute must do’s: